Here are some examples of choking fears and possible ways of dealing with them:

 Feeling unable to swallow with your mouth open:

-This is quite a common complaint, and can be a symptom of anxiety during dental treatment.
-But also, we are not really used to swallowing with our mouths open.
+This is quite a common complaint.
+Most of us are not really used to swallowing with our mouths open.
 The following tip comes from Mike Gow, BDS:

 “I teach my patients to practice swallowing with their mouths open in the run up to the next appointment.
 Try this yourself at home.
 Once you have done this for a few days, you can progress to holding a small amount of water in your mouth (and keeping it there), while allowing the swallowing reflex to take place.
 Obviously the trick is not to swallow any of the water – just to allow the natural reflex within the throat to take place, keeping the water in the mouth.
 (I hope that makes sense!)
 It is a very effective and useful thing to learn to do.”